- GRADUATE STUDIES

 We have not yet determined the specifics of the route for the Camino for it varies from year to year, but the route will start in France and conclude in Spain in the city of Santiago de Compostela.

-Camino Study Abroad students take two preparatory courses offered exclusively for Camino participants in the July summer session—The Camino Seminar and the Language for Travelers course.
-The Camino Pilgrimage itself runs from mid-August to early November.
-The trip concludes with a two-day Reintegration Retreat at a summer camp location near Franklin Pierce.
+Camino Study Abroad students take two intensive preparatory courses offered abroad during the first two weeks in August—The Camino Seminar and the Language for Travelers course.
+The Camino Pilgrimage itself—the walking part of the program—runs from mid-August to early November.

 (Camino participants earn 12-15 course credits)